 Program overview

 Seneca’s Honours Bachelor of Communications & Media degree program is designed to equip students with the skills necessary to apply strategic communications leadership best practices across various industries.
-This program emphasizes the development of leadership skills and confidence to deliver transformative communications strategies on multiple platforms.
-Students will explore foundational communication skills while also delving into emerging trends such as artificial intelligence and data literacy.
+This program emphasizes the development of leadership skills and confidence to create transformative communication strategies that span multiple platforms.
+Students will explore foundational communication skills while also delving into emerging trends such as artificial intelligence and digital channels.
 The curriculum integrates communications theory with professional practice, ensuring graduates are well-rounded and ready for the industry.

 Program structure

-The Honours Bachelor of Communications & Media program is structured to be completed in 8 semesters (4 years).
+The Honours Bachelor of Communications & Media program is structured to be completed in 8 semesters (4 years) of full-time study.
 The program is delivered in a hybrid format, combining both in-person and online learning to reflect modern workplace environments.
 Key features of the program structure include:

-• Mandatory Degree Work Term: A formal work experience that includes at least one term in a work environment, requiring a minimum of 420 hours.
+• Mandatory Work Term: A hands-on work experience component that typically lasts for a full academic semester, requiring a minimum of 420 hours of work experience.

-• Capstone Projects: In the final year, students will engage in intensive projects that allow them to apply their skills to real-life communications challenges.
+• Capstone Projects: In the final year, students engage in intensive projects that allow them to apply their skills to real-world communications challenges.

 Featured Experiences

-The Honours Bachelor of Communications & Media program offers a variety of unique experiences that enhance learning and professional development, including:
+The Honours Bachelor of Communications & Media program offers a variety of unique experiences that enhance learning and professional development:

-• Studio 67: A student-run marketing agency where students work on real client projects, applying their theoretical knowledge in practical scenarios.
+• Studio 67: A student-run marketing agency where students work with real clients on marketing and media projects.

-• Industry Field Trips: Opportunities to visit industry leaders and gain insights into the communications and media landscape.
+• Industry Field Trips: Opportunities to visit industry leaders and gain insights into the professional world.

-• Guest Speakers: Engaging with industry professionals who share their experiences and insights with students.
+• Workshops and Guest Speakers: Engage with industry professionals through workshops and presentations.

-These experiences are designed to prepare students for the dynamic and evolving field of communications and media.
+These experiences are designed to prepare students for successful careers in communications and media.

 Career Options